Medical questions & health advice by board certified doctors

-"How does having diabetes affect my retina surgery follow up?
+"How does having diabetes affect my retina surgery follow up?"

 I am a 41 year old diabetic with a torn retina.
 Will I need to take extra precautions?

 It is important to note that each individual procedure has its own risks, benefits, and important followup precautions that one must take before and after each procedure.
 Having diabetes can have detrimental effects on the eyes.
 Diabetes puts you at risk for a disease called proliferative retinopathy which can cause blindness.
 Proliferative retinopathy can also increase your risk for retinal detachment.
 However, just because you developed a retinal detachment does not mean that your diabetes played a role in it.
 Thus, the fact that you have diabetes may or may not have any effect on your retinal surgery follow up.
 I suggest that you schedule an appointment with your ophthalmologist.
 He or she can review with you the type of retinal detachment that you suffered from and if your diabetes played a role.
 You can then discuss which retinal detachment procedure has been chosen for your repair, and what precautions are necessary in your case.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.